Why Your Google Shopping Ads Are Not Showing

 Bid Adjustments Not High Enough

 Many of your products may not be showing because your bid is too low.
 Once you break out your products individually, you can bid on each product separately.
-In many cases if products are grouped together you your default CPC will be the same for all products.
+In many cases, if products are grouped together your default CPC will be the same for all products.
 However, some products will need to be increased.

 If you are still having issues and aren’t sure why your Google ads are not showing and need help – contact me.